hat-open/hat-event/docs/event.rst

         * `payload` is specified by ``hat-event://main.yaml#/definitions/events/syncer``.

-This event is registered on behalf of syncer server with `Source.type` set to ``SYNCER`` (for the sake of simplicity hereafter we consider as syncer server registers this event).
+More precisely, this event is not registered by the Syncer server itself, but Event Server registers it on behalf of syncer server, (using `register_client_state_cb`) with `Source.type` set to ``SYNCER``(for the sake of simplicity hereafter we consider as syncer server registers this event).

 Payload of this event defines three states of a client connection:
 ``CONNECTED``, ``DISCONNECTED`` and ``SYNCED``.
 Once server receives `MsgReq` from client, only then, server registers event with payload ``CONNECTED``.
 Once Server has sent all the events that client requested to get "synchronized", it sends `MsgSynced` message and also registers event with payload `SYNCED`.
 Once connection to a Client is lost, event with payload ``DISCONNECTED`` is registered by the Server (see `Syncer communication`_ for more details about messages exchanged with Client).

 Multiple clients can be connected to a server, where each connection is handled independently, as described.